Often, people don’t want advice. They want to vent, to be heard, to explore how they think and feel, and to connect; to not feel so alone.

 All you have to do is listen

-I love this picture book, The Rabbit Listened by Cori Doerrfeld.
+This picture book, The Rabbit Listened by Cori Doerrfeld, illustrates the point.
 (Play the video on mute if the voices annoy you.)

-Video: The Rabbit Listened by Cori Doerrfeld – read aloud by Buddy Son Storytime.
+Video: The Rabbit Listened — read aloud by Buddy Son Storytime

-And here’s a great scene from Little Miss Sunshine (2006) showing the power of listening.
+As does this scene from Little Miss Sunshine (2006).
 (The first clip is for context.)

-It’s okay to give advice when people specifically ask you for it.
+It’s okay to give advice when someone directly asks you for it.
+(E.g., “I’d love your advice on…”)

-It’s also okay to offer when there’s clearly a simple solution they haven’t thought of.
+It’s also okay to offer a simple solution if they haven’t thought of it.
 I like this explanation from Metafilter user tel3path:

 “When I do spot an opening to offer a solution they may not have thought of, I usually put it in terms of ‘what if you did x? would that work?’